Automattic/vip-cli/CONTRIBUTING.md

 1. Manually change the version in `package.json` and `package-lock.json` to a dev version.
 Example: `1.4.0-dev1`
 2. Go to publish-please's config in `.publishrc`
 3. Change the `publishTag` to `next` and `gitTag` to `false` (publish-please will expect the latest commit to have a git tag, but we don't want it in this case)
-4. Commit your changes
+4. Commit your changes to `master`
 5. Run `npm run publish-please`

 You can repeat this with every new version until you're happy with your version and ready to a public release.
+We currently don't support multiple branches for multiple versions.
+When it's the case, this process needs to be done for every version in every branch.

 ### Patching Old Releases